nolanmccleary/adversarially_testing_perceptual_hashing/README.md

 Once we have our DCT projection matrix (standard convention is to use 8x8 for Phash and 16x16 for PDQ), we can go about computing our hash.
 With PDQ and PHash, this is done by taking the average of the DCT projection matrix cell values, setting up an NxN-bit sized piece of memory (where N is the DCT projection matrix side length), then going cell by cell across the flattened projection matrix and setting the corresponding bit to either 1 if it is greater than the average or 0 otherwise.
 Average hash (ahash) also does this as well, but it works on the actual image itself, generally after a downsample, rather than the DCT projection matrix.

 My code stores the hashes as tensors because they can be sized dynamically while also being very fast to operate on.
-This also makes it easy to handle hash values larger than 64 without having to create a separate struct of some sort for them (which adds complexity) or representing it as a standard array of some sort (which would be slow and need to be converted back anyways for any sort of pytorch runtime operation).
-As such, the entire hot loop of the system can use the pytorch runtime, which has proven to be a very nice time-saver versus the original implementation that primarily used numpy/scipy.
+This also makes it easy to handle hash values larger than 64 without having to create a separate struct of some sort for them (which adds complexity) or representing it as a standard array of some sort (which would be slow and need to be converted back anyways for any sort of PyTorch runtime operation).
+As such, the entire hot loop of the system can use the PyTorch runtime, which has proven to be a very nice time-saver versus the original implementation that primarily used numpy/scipy.
 This would be a good time to show off the relevant code, so here it is:

 <details>
 <summary>Phash and DCT Code</summary>